loganbrenningmeyer/c-cube-printer/README.md

     - $x' = r\cos(\alpha + \theta) + origin$
     - $y' = r\sin(\alpha + \theta) + origin$

-This point, (x', y'), represents the coordinates of the axes not being rotated.
+This point, $(x', y')$, represents the coordinates of the axes not being rotated.
 Because rotation is parallel to its axis, the coordinate for the axis of rotation does not change.
-Therefore, in the instance of the green vertex being rotated 45 degrees around the x-axis, it's new coordinates are (x, x', y')
+Therefore, in the instance of the green vertex being rotated 45 degrees around the x-axis, it's new coordinates are $(x, x', y')$
   - Relative x & y in 2D depending on axis of rotation:
     - X-Rotation: x-values = y, y-values = z
     - Y-Rotation: x-values = z, y-values = x